nerdyjohnny/ovidoc/docs/source/discord.rst

 Chain of Esclation
 ----------
 The following is how issues are worked up the chain depending on its severity.
+We ask that members report any complaints at the lowest end of the chain.
 This ensures that all issues are handled properly.

 Discord/Twitch: ``Janitors < Tenured Janitors (Sr. Mods) < Maintenance (Admin) < Ovi``